Private Wealth and Public Goods: A Case for a National Investment Authority

 Date Written: March 22, 2017

-The American Presidential election of 2016 was won under the rhetorical banner of returning America to its past productive glory.
+Much American electoral and policy debate now centers on how best to reignite the nation’s economic dynamism and rebuild its competitive strength.
 Any such undertaking presents an extraordinary challenge, demanding a correspondingly extraordinary institutional response.
 This Article proposes precisely such a response.
-It designs and advocates a new public instrumentality – a National Investment Authority (“NIA”) – charged with the critical task of devising and implementing a comprehensive long-term development strategy for the United States.
+It designs and advocates a new public instrumentality--a National Investment Authority (“NIA”)--charged with the critical task of devising and implementing a comprehensive long-term development strategy for the United States.

-The Article makes original contributions not only to contemporary policy debates over how to revive America’s productive prowess and bring its financial system back into the service of the real economy, but also to current theoretical understandings of “public goods” and how to provide them.
-It offers a more complete and coherent account of such goods as solutions to collective action problems that pervade decentralized markets, hence as goods that can be supplied only through exercises of collective agency.
-The NIA proposal advanced in the Article operationalizes this theoretical insight by elaborating a specific institutional form that such collective agency can take.
+The Article makes original contributions not only to contemporary policy debates over how to revive America’s productive prowess and bring its financial system back into the service of the real economy, but also to current theoretical understandings of “public goods,” “market failures,” and how to provide or address them.
+It offers an account of what it calls “collective goods”--a broader category than orthodox public goods--as solutions to collective action problems that pervade decentralized markets, hence as goods that can be supplied only through exercises of collective agency.
+Our NIA proposal operationalizes this theoretical insight by elaborating a specific institutional form that such collective agency can take.

 Keywords: Administrative Law, Banking, Bonds, Development, Finance, Financial Markets, Financial Regulation, Infrastructure, Infrastructure Banks, Private Equity, Public Finance, Reconstruction Finance Corporation, RFC, Sovereign Wealth Funds